HL7/fhir-shorthand/input/pagecontent/reference.md

 Each FSH project MUST declare the version of FHIR it depends upon.
 The form of this declaration is outside the scope of the FSH specification, and SHOULD be managed by implementations.
 The FSH specification is not explicitly FHIR-version dependent, but implementations MAY support only a specific version or versions of FHIR.

 The FSH language specification has been designed around FHIR R4 and later.
 Compatibility with previous versions has not been evaluated.
 FSH depends primarily on normative parts of the FHIR R4 specification (in particular, StructureDefinition and primitive data types).

-FSH supports pre-release FHIR R5, but support for pre-release versions is still experimental.
-It is conceivable that future changes in FHIR could impact the FSH language specification, for example, if FHIR introduces new data types.
+{%include tu.html%} FSH supports new data types in pre-release FHIR R5, but support for pre-release versions is still experimental.
+It is conceivable that future changes in FHIR could impact the FSH language specification, for example, if FHIR introduces additional data types.

 #### Dependency on other IGs